The online submitter for instruction course and new Skills Transfer lab abstracts is now closed.

 The abstract may not exceed 1000 characters (approximately 100 words with spaces).
 If the abstract is too long, it will not be successfully submitted.
 The online submitter application will automatically count any hidden formatting in the abstract when text is copy/pasted into the abstract body field.
 To avoid exceeding the character limits, paste only simple text.

 The submission system saves the abstract when the author selects “Continue” at the end of each page.
-The system will time out after 20 minutes and will not save ANY of the text entered unless the save feature is activated.
+The system will time out after 20 minutes and will not save ANY of the text entered unless “Continue” is pushed prior.

 You will be required to answer the following questions:

 Education Level: Basic (Introductory)/Intermediate/Advanced

 Target Audience: Comprehensive Ophthalmologists/Subspecialists/Both